NII-Kobayashi/Linear_Regression_Degree/README.md

  - *estimate.py* : functions for estimating the model parameters.
  - *prediction.py* : function for predicting the number of retweets in a future period.
  - *cross_validation.py* : function for evaluating the accuracy based on cross-validation.
- - *functions.py* :  function for calculating the number of retweets and for sorting the file names numerically
+ - *functions.py* :  function for calculating the number of retweets and for sorting the file names in numeric order.

 ## Data source